eldoy/futest/README.md

   @user = User.first
   @user.name = "Truth"

-  stop "Can't believe user", user unless user.save
+  stop "Can't believe user", @user unless @user.save

   # Here are the tests that show how it works
   # There options are: